rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 ### 14.1.2 Packing Supplies

-The Accessioning and Collections Manager will arrange to have shipping and other needed supplies sent to the packing location in advance of the packing trip (see [13.3 Shipping supplies](/13-SUPPLIES#133-shipping-supplies)), as well as request shipping labels for the travelers.
+The Acquisitions Assistant will arrange to have shipping and other needed supplies sent to the packing location in advance of the packing trip (see [13.3 Shipping supplies](/13-SUPPLIES#133-shipping-supplies)), as well as request shipping labels for the travelers.

 Collection Services also maintains a packing supplies bag that should accompany staff on packing trips (nota bene: if flying, this bag must travel in checked luggage).
 This bag contains: